TheCodeheadMT/TensorBoard-Tutorial/archive/README.txt

 # To see logs for building IMDB and MNIST models use:
 tensorboard --logdir archive/logs/

+# To see MNIST alone use:
+tensorboard --logdir archive/MNIST-extra-metrics1690486849/

 # To see experiments hyper parameter comparisons use:
 tensorboard --logdir archive/hparam_tuning